 3. What you will have to provide to your trainer

-- Bring your log book and competency forms to your trainee at each visit to the clinic for him/her to sign off (each case and each competency)
+- Bring your log book and competency forms with you to your trainer at each visit to the clinic for him/her to sign off (each case and each competency).

 4. How will you be assessed

 - Assessment of your log book by your clinic trainer

 - Assessment of the submitted and completed log books online to the course coordinator.

 - By satisfying the examiners at an end of course OSCE